cosmos72/stmx/README.md

 examples and utilities build with STMX, and should be quite easy to understand.

-For the *very* impatient, STMX offers the following Lisp macros and functions:
+For the *very* impatient, STMX offers the following Lisp macros and functions, also heavily documented in the sources - use (describe 'some-symbol) at REPL.

 - `TRANSACTIONAL` declares that a class is transactional, i.e. that its slots contain transactional data.
 Use it to wrap a class definition: